LibraStack/UnityMvvmToolkit/README.md

 }
 ```

-And the relative UI could then be (using UXML):
+And the relative UI could then be (using UXML).

 ```xml
 <ui:UXML xmlns:uitk="UnityMvvmToolkit.UITK.BindableUIElements" ...>